UC3 Nautilus: Sinking in 2017

 On 10 August 2017, Nautilus was scheduled to sail from Copenhagen to appear in the afternoon at an exhibit on Bornholm, but Madsen sent a text notifying the crew that the trip had been cancelled.
 Nautilus left Refshaleøen around 19:00 with Madsen and Swedish journalist Kim Wall aboard.

 Nautilus was reported missing early the following morning.
 Danish police visited a crew member to establish who was on board, and a large search operation was launched using helicopters and ships in the port of Øresund, just outside the harbour of Copenhagen.
 At 11:00, it sank and Madsen was rescued by a private boat.
 Danish police charged him with murder, suspecting him of scuttling Nautilus to destroy evidence.

 The following day, Danish police had the submarine salvaged, brought onto land and began processing it for evidence.
 In April 2018, Madsen was convicted of Wall's murder.

 Destruction

 As part of the conviction, the ownership of the submarine and all its content was transferred to the Danish State.
-It has been destroyed by authorities.
+It was destroyed by authorities.